mpavlou/samplesizedev/README.md

 ### $\textcolor{#f00}{\large  UPDATE}$

-The package has now been updated and can also provide sample size calculations than also ***control the $\textcolor{#f00}{variability}$ in the calibration slope instead of *just* the expected value***.
+The package has now been updated and can also provide sample size calculations than also ***control the $\textcolor{#f00}{\large  UPDATE}$ in the calibration slope instead of *just* the expected value***.
 This is very important because, as shown in the accompanied paper, the variability in performance is high when the number of predictors is small.
 So, while one may think that a reduced model might be preferred to avoid overfitting, this can be misleading because even if the average is controlled with E(S)=0.9, the variability can be very high, offerring limited gurantees about the performance of the model once the data collected.

 ### How does 'samplesizedev' work?